cockpit-project/cockpit-project.github.io/content/cockpit-hackfest.md

 Marius worked on deletion of virtual machines, and already has a [pull request](https://github.com/cockpit-project/cockpit/pull/7113) open.

-Stef worked is working on the integration tests for the virtual machine stuff and is booting nested VMs [using nested images](https://github.com/cockpit-project/cockpit/pull/7117).
+Stef worked on the integration tests for the virtual machine stuff and is booting nested VMs [using nested images](https://github.com/cockpit-project/cockpit/pull/7117).

 ![Hackfest](images/hackfest-2.jpg)